[content warning: animal suffering]

 (All of these are about regulations in the US.
 If you live in a different country, please research your own country’s regulations.)

 Purchasing meat from a farmers’ market does not mean that it is locally raised meat from happy animals.
 The food in many farmers’ markets comes from resellers, who get their food from exactly the same place grocery stores get theirs.
 If you have not personally investigated the farmer and inspected the conditions of their animals, do not assume that their animals are ethically raised or, in fact, exist.

 “Natural” and “naturally raised” don’t mean anything at all.

 “Free-range” means that the animal has access to the outdoors, at least a little bit.
 A door open as little as five minutes a day meets the requirement.
 However, having access to the outdoors doesn’t necessarily mean that the animal goes outdoors; many animals are frightened of new places, so a free-range animal may very well stay inside the barn.
-“Free-range” does not mean that the animal’s life is free of any of the abuses I previously described (except perhaps a more interesting environment for pigs).
-In addition, it is unclear to me to what degree being free-range actually improves an animal’s welfare, as compared to e.g. lower stocking density, not being bred for increased size to the extent that they have horrifying health problems.
-Indeed, free-range farming may decrease welfare, for instance by exposing the animal to more parasites.
+“Free-range” does not mean that the animal’s life is free of any of the abuses I previously described (except perhaps the very boring environment for pigs).
+In addition, it is unclear to me to what degree being free-range actually improves an animal’s welfare, as compared to e.g. lower stocking density or not being bred for increased size to the extent that they have horrifying health problems.
+Indeed, free-range farming may decrease welfare, such as by exposing the animal to more parasites.
 (For more on the subject of the controversy over free-range animals, I recommend David Fraser’s excellent book Understanding Animal Welfare.)